crimist/ctf/cybersci2022/parley/README.md

 ...
 ```

 Now that I'd determined the databases address it was time to inspect it.

-An easy way to check if a firebases permissions are misconfigured to allow read access is to `GET /.json`, if you get anything back than there's permissions issues and you can inspect further with other tooling.
+An easy way to check if firebase permissions are misconfigured to allow read access is to `GET /.json`, if you get anything back than there're permissions issues and you can inspect further with other tooling.

 ```sh
 $ curl https://galleychat-default-rtdb.firebaseio.com/.json | jq